AI-generated image of locks and question marks

 Business Analytics Defined

 Business analytics is a skill set and a combination of methods and technologies you use to look into the past and see how well a business did.
-Looking at past data can help companies make more intelligent choices, guess upcoming trends, and run more efficiently.
+Looking at past data can help organizations make more intelligent choices, guess upcoming trends, and run more efficiently.
 The main goal of business analytics is to use computational and statistical methods to transform raw data into insights you can use.
 Statistical analysis, business intelligence, and data management fall under this category.
 The end goal is to get a better picture of how your business works, and it can help you make strategic decisions, ensuring you meet your business goals effectively and efficiently.

 Business Analytics: Use Cases